Skip to main content

 Mortgage May Secure Advances Beyond Form B Principal Amount

 See the annotation for Forjay Management Ltd. v.
 625536 B.C.
 Ltd., 2020 BCCA 70, leave to appeal refused 2020 CanLII 71311 (SCC) under s.
-28 of the Property Law Act chapter 54 (Property Law Act, R.S.B.C.
+28 of the Property Law Act in chapter 56 (Property Law Act, R.S.B.C.
 1996, c.
 377).
 This was a decision that described Parts 1 and 2 of the Form B approved by the Director of Land Titles in holding, inter alia, that a mortgage may secure advances beyond the amounts of principal set out in clause 5(a) of the Form B mortgage insofar as the advances are made in accordance with the mortgage terms (and may tack in priority where first mortgagees do not receive written notice required by s.
 28(2)(b) of the Property Law Act).